wp-plugins/participants-database/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.4.9 =
+* single record link doesn't get wrapped with anchor tag in some cases; works reliably now
+* script handles were conflicting with some other plugins; script handles are now namespaced
+* admin menu hook was conflicting with some other plugins; admin menu hooks are now more specific
+* readonly fields were erased when record was edited in the frontend
+* all date displays are now internationalized
+* page links with some post types were incorrect; now using "get_permalink()" for all page links
+* PDb_Pagination class was conflicting with some other plugins; renamed to PDb_Pagination
+* checkbox fields now allowed for single page link
+* default images are now not given full-size link
+* checkbox fields now allowed for single page link

 = 1.4.8 =
 * readonly date fields no formatted